Price fixing: Air cargo market

 In late 2005/early 2006, Lufthansa and Virgin Atlantic came forward about their involvement in large price-fixing schemes for cargo and passenger surcharges in which 21 airlines were involved since 2000 (amongst which were British Airways, Korean Air, and Air France-KLM).
 U.S. Department of Justice fined the airlines a total of $1.7 billion, charged 19 executives with wrongdoing and four received prison terms.

 In December 2008, the New Zealand Commerce Commission filed legal proceedings against 13 airlines in the New Zealand High Court.
 According to the Commission, the carriers "colluded to raise the price of [freight] by imposing fuel charges for more than seven years".
 In 2013 Air New Zealand was the final airline of the 13 to settle.

 The Commission noted that it might involve up to 60 airlines.
 In 2009 the Commission said overseas competition authorities were also investigating the air cargo market, including the US and Australia where fines had been imposed.

 Tuna

 An attempt to fix the price of tuna resulted in a $25 million fine for Bumble Bee Foods in 2017 and a $100 million fine for StarKist in 2020.
 Christopher Lischewski, the former CEO of Bumble Bee, was sentenced to 40 months in jail and fined $100,000 for his 2010–2013 involvement.

 Coronavirus vaccine

 During the COVID-19 pandemic, companies such as Pfizer and Moderna announced rates for their coronavirus vaccines that would differ based on deals established with various governments.
 Executive orders were enacted in the United States to lower prescription drug costs which was claimed by Pfizer's CEO to cause "enormous destruction" to the pharmaceutical industry.

+1990s airlines

+Airlines in the 1990's were blocked by the US Department of Justice from continuing to use software to share data on routes and prices before they became public.

+Rent algorithm

+ProPublica in 2022 investigated the use of algorithms created by RealPage by rental companies across the United States to set rents, which critics worry has helped to raise rents by limiting competition.
+The US DOJ escalated its investigation into price-fixing in March of 2024, and filed an anti-trust lawsuit in August of 2024.